-The event was a great success with locals supporting the event twice a year.
+The events are a great success with locals supporting the Flintshire Trail twice a year.
 Due to the popularity of the event we needed “a bigger boat” to coin a phrase.
-We got more buses, regular stops and obviously more pubs.
-The rest, as they say, is history!
+We have more buses, change the route each time and include lots of interesting pubs.
+The rest, as they say, is history.
+All aboard!